Digital & Tech Glossary

 Component Library

-A collection of reusable UI components with standardized code and design patterns for consistent product development.
+A collection of reusable UI components with standardized code and design patterns that ensures consistent branding and faster development cycles.

 Composable Architecture

-Building digital experiences from modular, interchangeable components and services.
+Building digital experiences from modular, interchangeable components that enable faster development and easier system updates.

 Composable Commerce

-Building e-commerce systems from interchangeable, best-of-breed components rather than monolithic all-in-one platforms.
+Building e-commerce systems from interchangeable, best-of-breed components rather than monolithic platforms for greater flexibility and speed.

 Container Queries

-CSS feature allowing elements to adapt their styling based on their container's dimensions rather than viewport size.
+CSS feature allowing elements to adapt their styling based on their container's dimensions, enabling truly modular responsive components.

 Containerization

-Packaging software with all its dependencies into isolated, portable units called containers.
+Packaging software with all its dependencies into isolated, portable units called containers that ensure consistent deployment across environments.

 Content Delivery Network

-Distributed server network that delivers content based on geographic location.
+Distributed server network that delivers content based on geographic location to reduce load times and improve user experience globally.

 Content Security Policy

-A security header that prevents cross-site scripting attacks by controlling which resources browsers can load on a webpage.
+A security header that prevents cross-site scripting attacks by controlling which resources browsers can load, protecting user data from malicious code.

 Contextual AI Interface